kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 **Limitations of box cox transformation**

-- Defined only for positive values of $\color{#F99417}y$.
-We can use something like
+- Defined only for strictly positive values of $\color{#F99417}y$.

-- Although it can be used for stabilizing variance, it might not completely address the situation where, the variance of the data is not constant across all levels of the data (Assumption of Homoscedasticity).
+- It may not fully address situations where data variance is not constant (homoscedasticity assumption).

-- Not always possible.
+- It may not always be applicable.

-- Selection of optimal value of $\color{#F99417}\lambda$ and the transformed value of $\color{#F99417}y$ is not always easily interpretable.
+- Selecting an optimal $\color{#F99417}\lambda$ and interpreting the transformed values can be challenging.

 <!-- If required add distributions here -->